 Besides being one of the city’s most emblematic monuments, the Clérigos Church tower it is one of the best places to take in Oporto in all its glory, especially at sunset.
 The first stone of this beautiful baroque building, designed by the architect Nicolau Nasoni, was laid in 1732.
 Cats Hostel Porto’s guided tours will provide you with millions of interesting facts about this unique construction!

 Kinda like the Eiffel Tower or the Atomium, the venue of the 1860 International Exposition in Porto left behind a spectacular space for future visitors to promenade through.
-We’re of course talking about the Crystal Palace.
+We’re of course talking about the Crystal Palace, recently named Super Bock Arena.
 The original building was dismantled, but its giant and amazing gardens survived!
 Undoubtedly one of the most breathtaking views of the riverbank.

 10. Green wine (Vinho verde)